 Ever since the opening of Magnolia Market at the Silos in 2015, fans of Chip and Joanna Gaines and their show Fixer Upper have been flocking to Waco to purchase home goods inspired by the HGTV hit—and now they have a place to eat during their stay: Magnolia Table.
 The Gaineses opened this breakfast spot in February 2018, and everything about the place reflects their particular tastes and talents.
 The interior conforms to their clean modern farmhouse style, with neutral hues, a patterned tile floor, wall-mounted planters, and vintage-style lighting.
 Several of the menu items come from Joanna’s own kitchen as well—both the recipes and some of the ingredients.
-The silky lemon pie is her personal concoction, and select seasonal produce, like watermelon radishes, are from the family’s farm garden.
-Even the eggs are gathered from their own chicken coop.
+The silky lemon pie is her personal concoction, and select seasonal produce, like watermelon radishes featured on the spring 2018 menu, were from the family’s farm garden.
 Other items, such as the grass-fed beef and fresh-squeezed lemonade, are also locally sourced.

 2132 S. Valley Mills Dr. in Waco.